niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 assert(tag("Luke Skywalker", "Light Saber")).
 ```

-Based on the previous call, we can list user name and their tags, but
+Based on the previous calls to `findall/3` predicate, user name and
-it will give you lot of repetition.
-One user should have zero to many
+their tags can be listed but it will lead to a lot of repetitive
-tags, the best data-structure to answer this issue is a list.
+fields.

 ```prolog
 findall( {Name, Tag}